 While one medication may not suit all people, there are many options for each situation.
 These include medicines that are safer for people with advanced liver disease, choices for people who want to cut back gradually, and options that help people reinforce abstinence.

 The main factor is what kind of support system a person needs.
 Prescriptions for alcohol abuse tend to target physical addiction symptoms, cravings, brain chemistry, and common drinking triggers such as anxiety and insomnia.
 Medication can therefore solve much of the biological aspect of addiction.

 However, for many people drinking is also a coping mechanism.
-This is why medication is especially effective when combined with therapy, or other forms of counseling/group support.
+This is why medication is especially effective when combined with therapy, coaching, or other forms of counseling/group support.

 But even for those who benefit primarily from support groups and therapy, medication can boost their overall success rate—especially over the long term.
-No matter your situation, medication assisted treatment is worth looking into.
+No matter your situation, medication-assisted treatment is worth looking into.

-Which Medications Help To Stop Craving Alcohol?
+Which Medications Help To Stop Cravings for Alcohol?

 - Naltrexone helps reduce cravings over time by limiting the reinforcement or reward from alcohol.

 - Acamprosate can keep cravings under control once you’ve already quit, helping to prevent relapse.